 Replace the tires when the wear band is visible through the tire treads.
+Due to exposure to the elements and exhaust you should replace the spare tire when you replace the other tires.

 When replacing full size tires, never mix radial bias-belted, or bias-type tires.
 Use only the tire sizes that are listed on the Certification Label.
 Make sure that all tires are the same size, speed rating, and load-carrying capacity.
 Use only the tire combinations recommended on the label.
-If you do not follow these precautions, your vehicle may not drive properly and safely.
+If you do not follow these precautions, your vehicle handling may be affected which can lead to loss of vehicle control, vehicle rollover and/or personal injury.

-Make sure that all replacement tires are of the same size, type, load-carrying capacity and tread design (e.g., "All Terrain", etc.), as originally offered by Ford.
+Make sure that all replacement tires are of the same size, type, load-carrying capacity and tread design (e.g., "All Terrain", "Touring", etc.), as originally offered by Ford.